software-mansion/react-native-gesture-handler/docs/docs/custom-gestures/custom-gestures.md

 <Divider />

 <Step title="Step 3">
     Now we have to make a component that will handle the gesture and draw all the pointer indicators.
-We will store data about pointers in an array of size 12 as stat is the maximum number of pointer that RNGH will track, and render them inside an Animated.View.
+We will store data about pointers in an array of size 12 as that is the maximum number of touches that RNGH will track, and render them inside an Animated.View.
     <Step3 />
 </Step>

 <Divider />

 <Step title="Step 4">
     We have our components set up and we can finally get to making the gesture!
-We will start with on PointerDown where we need to set position of the pointers and make them visible.
-We can get this information from the pointerData property of the event.
+We will start with onTouchesDown where we need to set position of the pointers and make them visible.
+We can get this information from the touchesData property of the event.
 In this case we will also check how many pointers are on the screen and activate the gesture if there are at least two.
     <Step4 />
 </Step>

 <Divider />

 <Step title="Step 5">
     Next, we will handle pointer movement.
-In onPointerMove we will simply update the position of moved pointers.
+In onTouchesMove we will simply update the position of moved pointers.
     <Step5 />
 </Step>

 <Divider />

 <Step title="Step 6">
-    We also need to handle lifting fingers from the screen, which corresponds to onPointerUp.
+    We also need to handle lifting fingers from the screen, which corresponds to onTouchesUp.
 Here we will just hide the pointers that were lifted and end the gesture if there are no more pointers on the screen.
-    Note that we are not handling onPointerCancelled as in this very basic case we don't expect it to happen, however you should clear data about cancelled pointers (most of the time all active ones) when it is called.
+    Note that we are not handling onTouchesCancelled as in this very basic case we don't expect it to happen, however you should clear data about cancelled pointers (most of the time all active ones) when it is called.
     <Step6 />
 </Step>

 <Divider />